dvfelber/streaming/README.md

-Some caveats about the implementation:
+Some notes about the implementation:

-1. This was based on an earlier implementation in Haskell that I didn't release.
+1. This implementation is based on an earlier one that I did in Haskell.
-   So, it may not be idiomatic OCaml.

 2. The code definitely works for int type items, and should also work for any types for which (<) is defined.
 It probably won't work for other types yet.

 3. To compile everything, run "make.sh" in the top-level directory.

+4. A description of some implementation choices can be found at tex/notes.pdf after compiling the project.

+5. The main code files are:

+   1. Streaming/Quantiles.ml : this is the (mergeable) quantile summary with (additive, deterministic) semantics.

+   2. Streaming/Quantiles/Randomized.ml : this is the (mergeable) quantile
+      summary with (additive, randomized) semantics.

+   3. Streaming/Quantiles/Mediated.ml : this is the (mergeable) quantile summary
+      with (additive, randomized) semantics, except that it also accepts a bound on the probability that a query might fail.